Taking your first spray1

 Find out how firmly you need to press the nozzle to release a spray.

-Before you use Sativex for the first time, practise by spraying Sativex onto a tissue (see 'prime' the vial).
+Before you use Sativex for the first time, practise by spraying Sativex onto a tissue (see 'priming the vial' below).

 To take a spray, follow these steps: